midabrow/AI-Powered_War_Market_Analyst/README.md

 ### 🚪 Example Flow

-1. The agent is triggered every 12 hours (n8n Trigger).
+1. The agent is triggered every 5 hours (n8n Trigger).

-2. It fetches new articles from Reuters RSS feeds.
+2. It fetches new articles from RSS feeds.

 3. Each article is: